Washington, DC school on lockdown after two teens shot near campus

 Related video: Thieves steal DC woman’s car and dog

-A Washington, DC school is on lockdown after two teenagers were shot near the campus.
+A Washington, DC school was put on lockdown after two teenagers were shot near the campus.

 The IDEA Public Charter School on Lee Street in Northeast DC went into lockdown on Wednesday morning after the shooting was reported around 10am, according to WUSA9.